lblod/vendor-data-distribution-service/README.md

 selecting what data needs to be copied to the vendor graphs is done in multiple steps.
 The service checks the type of the received subjects, checks if the subjects match certain conditions and then executes remove and insert queries to update the data about those subjects in the vendor graph.
+There is also an optional post processing step on the subject in the vendor graph.
 All of these need to be configured.
 Create and mount via Docker the file in `config/subjectsAndPaths.js` with content that looks like the following:

 ```javascript